snowyru/snowyru/README.md

 - 👋 Hi, I’m @snowyru
 - 👀 I’m interested in ...
 HNT
 - 🌱 I’m currently learning ...
-HTML, CSS, bootstrap, Js and py (fullstack coding)
+MERN stack
 - 💞️ I’m looking to collaborate on ... does anyone use delphi?
 - 📫 How to reach me ...
 Discord Snowyru#6404